kgnzt/polyseerio-nodejs/README.md

   * polyseerio
     * `(config)`
+      * `config`
         - `.agent` an agent config that will be used when startAgent is called
         - `.deduce` if the environment should be deduced from the environment when not supplied
         - `.env` environment variable holding current environment
         - `.timeout` integer containing number of ms to wait for server responses
         - `.token_env` if no token is provided this environment variable will be checked for one
         - `.token` environment variable holding current environment
         - `.upsert_env` if an environment is not found it will be created and the SDK call retried
         - `.version` api version to use
     * `.start(config)` generate a client and start an agent

 ### client